This is the first of a four-part guide to get into pet battling.

-Battle for Azeroth and Shadowlands Pet World Quests often reward between 14 and 20 Polished Pet Charms each.
+Battle for Azeroth and Shadowlands and Dragonflight Pet World Quests often reward between 14 and 20 Polished Pet Charms each.

-So you need to beat 2 or at most 3 BfA or Shadowlands World Quests that reward Charms.
+So you need to beat 2 or at most 3 BfA or Shadowlands or Dragonflight World Quests that reward Charms.

 The good news is that these battles scale to the level of your highest pet, so if you tackle them with all Level 1 pets, you will only have to beat the tamers using Level 1 pets, and this is actually a lot easier than beating them with Level 25s.
 There are no guides to completing these battles with Level 1s, but they are not terribly hard.
 Just use counters as much as you can - Undead against Humanoids, Dragons angainst Flyers, Elementals against Mechanicals, and so on.

 In Dragonflight, Blizzard introduced a way for a Level 70 to get three 25 pets quickly through a short quest chain.
 It is available only once per account, so you can’t repeat it on multiple alts.